fotistsiou/javascript_quiz_js/README.md

-JavaScript Quiz is a quiz application which runs on a server that I have created with expressJS.
-At the same time, I have used expressJS to hide the questions-answers.
+A multiple choice quiz application.
+The application runs on a server created with Express.js.